strblr/imperative-portal/README.md

 ### Hook `useImperativePortal(): ImperativeNode<any>[]`

 A React hook that returns the array of all active imperative nodes in the portal system.
-Each node is an object containing `key`, `node` (the React node to render), and `promise` properties.
+Each node is an object containing `key`, `node` (the React node), and `promise` properties.
 Useful for advanced customization.

 ### Hook `useImperativeNode<T>(): ImperativeNodePromise<T>`

-A React hook that provides access to the imperative portal promise from within a rendered imperative node.
+A React hook that provides access to the imperative portal promise from **within** a rendered imperative node.
 Must be used within components that are rendered via the `show` function.
 Enables self-contained imperative components that can control their own lifecycle.

 ### Function `createImperativePortal()`

 Creates a new imperative portal system with its own store.
-Returns a `[ImperativePortal, show, useImperativePortal]` tuple.
+Returns an `[ImperativePortal, show, useImperativePortal]` tuple.

 ## Types

-### Interface `ImperativeNodePromise<T>`
+### `ImperativeNodePromise<T>`

 Extends `Promise<T>` with additional properties: